 A second program delay has dashed the small remaining hope of the Comac C919 entering service on schedule in 2016.
 The first flight of the 158-seat aircraft, delayed earlier this year by about nine months from the original target of June 2014, will not take place until the end of 2015, says the director of an expert committee that is advising the cabinet on the program.
 That leaves only one year for flight-testing to meet the already doubtful end-2016 target for first delivery.
 While ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Second Delay Thwarts C919's 2016 First Delivery Target".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Second Delay Thwarts C919's 2016 First Delivery Target".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.